Council Tax Valuation Bands

 To appeal against a penalty, you must contact the Valuation Tribunal within two months of receiving the notice from us.
 You must do this in writing and you must include a copy of the notice with your appeal.
-You can get an appeal form from the Valuation Tribunal website or they can send you one.
+You can get an appeal form from the Valuation Tribunal website.

 The Valuation Tribunal will need to hear that you either don't have this information or that it was provided as requested.
 You should bring along some proof of posting if you believe that you've supplied the information.